yinkaipeng/spark/docs/timeline.md

+---
+layout: global
+title: Hadoop YARN Timeline Service Integration
+description: How to use the YARN Timeline Service to store application histories.
+---

 <!---
    Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with